 This book has been on my want-to-read list for a very long time, since I’ve seen the 2006 adaptation with Naomi Watts and Edward Norton (<3 that movie).
-I knew the novel had a somewhat different tone compared to movie, which is perhaps one of reasons why kept putting it off; needed be in mood read it, you know.
-Anyway, received copy this book from Rory, thus bumping this book up the priority list 😉 Contains massive spoilers ahead!
+I knew that the novel had a somewhat different tone compared to the movie, which is perhaps one of the reasons why I kept putting it off; needed to be in the mood to read it, you know.
+Anyway, I received a copy of this book from Rory, thus bumping this book up the priority list 😉 Contains massive spoilers ahead!

 What can I say about this novel?
 The Painted Veil is, quite simply put, a brutal read in that it studies these seemingly disparate individuals and the relationships and feelings they bear, all of which will leave you with all sorts of feels.
 It undergoes an honest look on certain feelings and truths about the way we interact and use one another and it doesn’t shy away from the more uglier feelings and realities, however mean or depressing or discouraging they may be.